The original Woodstock, by the numbers

 “Woodstock,” a documentary about the events of the festival, which contains plenty of live concert footage, was incredibly popular despite its sprawling runtime, going on to earn an Academy Award for Best Documentary and a nomination for editor Thelma Schoonmaker, who edited the film alongside Martin Scorsese and others.
 The original theatrical cut ran only three hours; a 1994 director’s cut runs 224 minutes.

 Drug use was rampant at Woodstock.
-Though marijuana smoking was incredibly common at the festival, according to Fox News “most of the 80 arrests at Woodstock were made on drug charges involving LSD, amphetamines and heroin.”
+Though marijuana smoking was incredibly common at the festival, but most of the 80 arrests were drug charges for harder drugs, like LSD, amphetamines, and heroin.

 $750,000 in estimated expenses

 When the festival organizers threw up their hands and tore down the fences, making the festival free, they were resigning themselves to bankruptcy.
-According to Fox News, the organizers spent $2.5 million while collecting only $1.5 million, though payments from the documentary and subsequent works have helped them recoup the losses, and then some.
+The organizers spent $2.5 million while collecting only $1.5 million, though payments from the documentary and subsequent works have helped them recoup the losses, and then some.

 2006 founding of Bethel Woods Center for the Arts